Generic Name and Formulations:

 Severe renal impairment (including on dialysis).
 Active liver disease.
 Primary biliary cirrhosis.
 Unexplained persistent liver function abnormalities.
 Gallbladder disease.
 Nursing mothers.

 The effect on coronary heart disease morbidity and mortality and non-cardiovascular mortality has not been established.
 Patients with diabetes, renal failure, hypothyroidism, elderly: increased risk of myopathy.
-Discontinue if markedly elevated CPK levels occur or myopathy or myositis is suspected.
 Monitor liver function; discontinue if LFTs >3XULN persist.
 Renal impairment: monitor renal function.
-Discontinue therapy if gallstones are found.
+Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions, or severely depressed HDL-C levels occur (do not reinitiate).
 Monitor RBC and WBC counts during first 12 months of therapy.
-Check HDL-C levels within first few months after initiating therapy; withdraw if severely depressed levels detected, monitor and do not re-initate.
 Pregnancy (Cat.C).

 Increased risk of myopathy/rhabdomyolysis with concomitant statins, colchicine.
 Potentiates warfarin (monitor PT/INR).
 Separate dosing of bile acid sequestrants by at least 4–6 hours.
 Risk of nephrotoxicity with cyclosporine, tacrolimus.

-Abnormal LFTs, increased AST/ALT, increased CPK, rhinitis; myopathy, rhabdomyolysis, hematological changes (eg, hgb, hct), cholelithiasis, pancreatitis, hypersensitivity reactions (eg, SJS).
+Abnormal LFTs, increased AST/ALT, increased CPK, rhinitis; myopathy, rhabdomyolysis, hematological changes (eg, hgb, hct), increased serum creatinine, cholelithiasis, pancreatitis, hypersensitivity reactions (may be severe).

 Hepatic; 99% protein bound.